 The Merced County Fire Department serves the unincorporated areas of Merced County.
-The Merced County Fire Department Station 83 is located on SR 59 in El Nido, approximately three miles south of the proposed project site.
+The Merced County Stevinson Fire Station 97 is located at the corner of 3rd Avenue and Lander Avenue/Highway 165 in Stevinson, approximately 2.5 miles east-northeast of the proposed project site.
 The Merced County Sheriff's Department provides police protection in the unincorporated areas of Merced County.
-Three hospitals provide medical services to county residents; Mercy General Hospital in Merced is nearest to the project site.
-The nearest school, El Nido Elementary School, is located approximately three miles to the south, in El Nido.
-Merced County Library services are also available in the City of Merced.
-The nearest parks are also located in the City of Merced; park services are discussed in more detail in Section XVI, Recreation.
+Three hospitals provide medical services to county residents; Memorial Hospital in Los Banos is nearest to the project site.
+The nearest school, Merquin Elementary School, is located in Stevinson approximately 2.25 miles east-northeast of the project site.
+Library services are available at the Irwin-Hilmar Public Library in Hilmar.
+The nearest park is Merced County's Hagaman Park, located approximately 4.25 miles northeast of the project site, in the community of Hilmar; park services are discussed in more detail in Section XVI, Recreation.
 Utility services are discussed in more detail in Section XIX, Utilities and Service Systems.

-Question (a) through (e) New or physically altered governmental public service facilities: Less-than-significant Impact.
-Implementation of the proposed dairy expansion would include construction on the project site of an approximately 68,000 square foot concrete manure storage area, and the addition of a new mechanical separator.
+Questions (a) through (e) New or physically altered governmental public service facilities: Less-than-significant Impact.
+Implementation of the proposed dairy expansion would include construction on the project site of new dairy housing, storage areas, and support buildings.
 The project site is in an area with rural levels/standards of fire protection.
-In response to this common condition in agricultural areas of the county, the Merced County Fire Department generally imposes requirements for on-site water storage for fire protection.
-Compliance with measures as set forth by the Fire Department would be required as conditions of approval, and would reduce fire risk and hazard to levels found acceptable by the Merced County Fire Department.
-Therefore, there would be no increase or change in the demand for fire service that would require the provision of new or physically altered fire facilities.
+In response to this common condition in agricultural areas of the county, the Merced County Fire Department generally imposes requirements for on-site water storage for fire protection, and compliance with the following California Fire Code measures: